onderyildirim/adt4iiot/readme.md

 - An **Azure account with a valid subscription**.
 When using the default simulation configuration, 7 Virtual Machines (VMs) and 1 Virtual Network (VNet) will be deployed in your subscription for a daily cost of **$XXX**.
 For more details, see this [Azure Pricing Estimate](https://azure.com/e/4df47d47440b43e78076078496e2c3d1).

-- **[Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) with the `azure-iot` CLI extension 0.10.6 or above** installed.
+- **[Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) with CLI extensions below** installed.
 We'll use a bash terminal from the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) during install for which only a browser is needed.

   1. Open the [Azure Cloud Shell](https://shell.azure.com/) from your browser